ENCCS/gpu-programming/content/7-directive-based-models.rst

    Remember to set the environment by executing ``export CRAY_ACC_DEBUG=2`` at runtime.

-   How to compile and run the code:
+   How to compile and run the code interactively:

    .. tabs::